rupeshtiwari/rupeshtiwari/README.md

 ![](https://imgur.com/KjGKP8X.png)

-I am a Sr. Software/Solution Architect, professional trainer, Pluralsight author, speaker, blogger and YouTuber.
+**Hi, I am a Sr. Software/Solution Architect, professional trainer, Pluralsight author, speaker, blogger and YouTuber.
 I am passionate about problem solving and learning new technologies.
 I help students and professionals to become Full Stack Software Developer in less than a year!
-I am the founder of Fullstackmaster.net.
+I am the founder of Fullstackmaster.net.**

 Here is what I offer for everyone!